gajus/table/.README/api/table/header.md

 Header configuration.

+*Deprecated in favor of the new spanning cells API.*

 The header configuration inherits the most of the column's, except:
 - `content` **{string}**: the header content.
 - `width:` calculate based on the content width automatically.